ciscorx/7z-revisions/README.md

- - File names must contain at least 1 alphabetical character or underscore or hyphen, and in this regard, cannot take the form of a real number, e.g. "1.0".  (let's call this a feature)
+ - File names must contain at least 1 alphabetical character or underscore or hyphen, and in this regard, cannot take the form of a real number, e.g. "1.0", and errors in such event.  (let's call this a feature for now)
  - Each archive can only track one file.  (let's call this a feature also)
  - Words added to beginning of line additionally highlight following